The ‘Grey Trail’

 It was challenging to determine essential map information and its integration with the website.
 The 'Grey Trail' webpage provided program details, while 'walking route' pages offered sight descriptions.
 We debated between QR codes linking to relevant pages or including all details on the print map.

-Originally, we intended to test the map with more people, but due to time constraints, we only had the opportunity to involve one test participant.
-Despite being just one person who reviewed our close-to-final map version, their feedback was tremendously valuable
+Originally, we wanted to test the map with more people, but due to time constraints, we only had the opportunity to involve two test participants who could get their hands on the close-to-final version of the map.
+Despite this low number the feedback we received was tremendously valuable.

-It confirmed our suspicion that we need to include text descriptions of the places people visit on the map.
+The test confirmed our suspicion that we need to include text descriptions of the places people visit on the map.
+Of course it required a lot of extra efforts last minute but decided to give it a go.

 We received feedback on some details, such as the absence of an orientation marker and the lack of indication for the distance of the walk, showing only the duration.